-We’ve been using the iPhone SE iOS 12.1.1 update for an extended period of time and performance has mirrored what we saw on the previous version of iOS 12.
+We’ve been using the iPhone SE iOS 12.4.1 update for a short time and performance has mirrored the experience we saw on previous versions of iOS 12.
 We haven’t run into any significant problems, but those thinking about upgrading still need to be careful.

 Our guide will also walk you through some essential tips, what you need to know if you want to jailbreak your iPhone SE, and what you can expect from Apple in the weeks ahead.

-iPhone SE iOS 12.1.1 Impressions & Performance
+iPhone SE iOS 12.4.1 Impressions & Performance

-If you're moving your iPhone SE from 12.1 to iOS 12.1.1 you can expect the installation to finish in 10 minutes or less.
+If you're moving your iPhone SE from 12.3.1 to iOS 12.4.1 you can expect the installation to finish in 10 minutes or less.

-For more on the iOS 12.1.1 download time and installation, please take a look at our guide.
+For more on the iOS 12.4.1 download time and installation, please take a look at our guide.
 It'll walk you through it all.

 Animations and transitions are crisp, apps still open up faster than they did on iOS 11, and we haven't run into any lag when pulling up Control Center or pulling down our Notifications.
 We noticed occasional lag in those areas while on iOS 11.

 If you're noticing problems with apps you'll want to download the latest version.
-Developers are still rolling out iOS 12 support updates.
+Developers are still rolling out support updates.